-- Fuel cells can be arranged in stacks like series and parallel connection depending on the requirement of higher voltage (series) and current (parallel).
+- Fuel cells can be arranged in stacks like series and parallel connections depending on the requirement of higher voltage (series) and current (parallel).

 National Electric Mobility Mission Plan 2020

-The National Electric Mobility Mission Plan (NEMMP) 2020 was launched by the Government of India in 2013 with the objective of achieving national fuel security by promoting electric and hybrid vehicles.
+The National Electric Mobility Mission Plan (NEMMP) 2020 was launched by the Government of India in 2013 to achieve national fuel security by promoting electric and hybrid vehicles.
 The target is to achieve sales of 6 – 7 million in the hybrid and electric vehicles sector from 2020.

 The government will provide fiscal and monetary incentives for this industry.
 The expectation is that crude oil worth Rs.62000 crore will be saved due to this.

 Under the NEMMP, the government has launched the Faster Adoption and Manufacturing of (Hybrid &) Electric Vehicles, FAME India Scheme.